potato48/cse15l-lab-reports/Lab Report 3 - Week 6/lab-report-3-week-6.md

 ## Streamlining ssh Configuration
 ![oops](ssh-config-before.png)
-Previously, there was one other alias in my config file that, in effect, let my leave out my username when using the `ssh` command.
+Previously, there was one other alias in my config file that, in effect, let me leave out my username when using the `ssh` command.

  <br>